sahilrajput03/learning-monogo-and-mongoosejs/README.md

     }
   }
 });

+// to add data use this format:
+// loc: { type: "Point", coordinates: [ longitude, latitude ] },
 ```

 ## ♥ ❣♥ ❣♥ ❣ `findOneAndUpdate` is best and how to use from the maintainer itself